curtcox/elizabot-js/README.md

 1. **elizabot.js** - The original Node.js version.
 2. **elizabot-browser.js** - A browser-compatible version that produces identical output.

+## Deterministic Behavior

+A key feature of this implementation is that both versions produce identical, deterministic outputs when given:
+- The same random seed (set via the `setSeed()` method)
+- The same sequence of inputs

+This allows for predictable and reproducible conversations, which is valuable for testing and educational purposes.

 ## Files in this Repository

 - `elizabot.js` - Original Node.js implementation
-- `elizabot-browser.js` - Browser implementation (fixed version)
+- `elizabot-browser.js` - Browser implementation that produces identical output
 - `elizaKeywords.js` - The pattern matching rules used by the ELIZA bot
 - `elizabot-test.js` - Node.js test script that verifies both implementations produce identical output
+- `elizabot-deterministic-test.js` - Comprehensive test suite that verifies deterministic behavior
+- `elizabot-browser-test.html` - Interactive browser test interface
-- `elizabot-browser-test.html` - Browser test interface for the browser implementation
+- `elizabot-browser-deterministic-test.html` - Browser test for verifying deterministic behavior

 ## Running the Tests